bguesman/docsify-test/docs/integrations/transparency.md

 ### Step 5: Go back to step 1!

 You should now have a working modified copy of Unity's Lit shader that you can test.
-Follow along with step 1, making sure to select the shader you just wrote.
+Follow along with step 1 (skipping the unpacking portion), making sure to select the shader you just wrote.

 That's it!
 If you have any trouble, come ask for help on [Discord](https://discord.gg/F3VQ2vJy9p).